One of the most prevalent Animal Stereotypes

 — While cartoon babies may be portrayed as quite intelligent

-and self-reliant, they generally depend on small bottles of milk for sustenance.
+and self-reliant, they generally depend on applesauce and small bottles of milk for sustenance.

 Mice (and sometimes rats)